Lexie Liu

 Lexie Liu, also known as Liu Boxin (刘柏辛 (Liú Bóxīn); born December 21, 1998), is a Chinese singer, rapper and songwriter.
 In 2015, she participated in K-pop Star 5, a South Korean reality TV competition series where her group came in fourth place.
-In July 2018, she participated in The Rap of China and won fourth place, which launched her career as a solo artist.
-In February 2019, Liu released her debut EP 2030 in the United States with eight singles including "Outta Time" featuring Killy, "Love and Run", "Hat Trick", and "Nada".
+In July 2018, she participated in The Rap of China and finished fourth place, which launched her career as a solo artist.
+In February 2019, Liu released her debut EP 2030.

 She also featured as Seraphine in the K/DA song "More".
+She followed her debut EP with the album Meta Ego in 2019.
+In 2021, she released her EP Gone Gold, and in 2022, Liu released her album The Happy Star.

 Early life

 Liu was born and raised in Changsha, Hunan.
-She has been interested in music since she was young; she started to dance when she was four years old and learned to play the piano starting at six years old.
+She has been interested in music since she was young; she started to dance when she was four years old and learned to play the piano when she was six years old.
 When Liu was in grade eleven, she transferred to an international high school.
 However, she took a gap year when she was in grade twelve to make music.
 She went to Korea and participated in the reality TV competition series, K-pop Star 5, under her birth name Liu Yuyu, as a member of a 4-person girl group named "Mazinga S" which won fourth place.

 While shooting the TV show K-pop Star 5, Liu applied and was accepted to Fordham University to study global business.
 However, she later left to pursue her music career.

 Career

-2016–present: Indie career, 2030, Meta Ego, and Gone Gold
+2016–2021: Indie career, 2030, Meta Ego, and Gone Gold

 In January 2017, Liu's first original single "Coco Made Me Do It" was released and achieved more than 5 million views.
 In February 2017, she performed at SXSW music festival, one of the largest music festivals in the world, bringing Chinese Pop music to the US audience.